semuhi/semuhi.github.io/index.md

 <img src="/assets/img/prof_pic.jpg" align="right" width="150px" style="border-radius:50%;padding-left:20px"/>

-I'm a Ph.D. candidate in Political Science at the University of Toronto.
+I'm a Ph.D. candidate in Political Science at [the University of Toronto[(https://politics.utoronto.ca/).
 I'm originally from Turkey.

 My dissertation research is on the authoritarian political control of the business elite through repression and cooptation.
 I'm also interested in how autocrats use polarization as a tool of political control.
 I employ quantitative, computational, and experimental methods for my academic research.
 My co-authored papers are published on high-impact academic journals such as <a href="https://jcp.gc.cuny.edu"> Comparative Politics </a> and [Sociological Methods & Research](https://journals.sagepub.com/home/smr).